ejp-lab/EJPLab_Computational_Projects/TAsk/ReadME.md

 *email_checker.py* - Methods to access Google Cloud and emails

-**evaluate_RAG_models_multiple_choice.py** - Evaluates the Perplexity AI model or ChemTAsk on the biological chemistry multiple choice test.
+**evaluate_RAG_models_multiple_choice.py** - Evaluates the Perplexity AI model or TAsk on the biological chemistry multiple choice test.
 Usage:
 `python evaluate_RAG_models_multiple_choice.py [model]`
-models: ChemTAsk, Perplexity
+models: TAsk, Perplexity
 Note: You will need to create an [account](https://www.perplexity.ai/settings/api) with Perplexity.
 Save the API key as PERPLEXITY_API_KEY in .bashrc

 **graph_p_true_results.py** - Creates AUROC plots for models on an augmented multiple choice set.
 Must run the p_true_multiple_choice.py with all models.
 Usage: